 EU Youth Dialogue is organised in 18-month work cycles.
 The 9th cycle runs from January 2022 to June 2023 over the course of the French, Czech and Swedish EU Trio Presidency.
 The topic of the 9th cycle is based on two youth goals of the EU Youth Strategy : Youth Goal #10 “A green and sustainable Europa” and Youth Goal #3 “inclusive societies” under the title “Engaging together for a sustainable and inclusive Europe”

 EU Youth Conferences are a key element of the EU Youth Dialogue.
-They are organised by each Presidency country and bring together 130 young people and political decision-makers at national and European levels.
+They are organised by each Presidency country and bring together up to250 young people and political decision-makers at national and European levels.
 These conferences are the moment when ideas and demands regarding the topic of the EU Youth Dialogue are gathered at European level, good practices and advice are exchanged, resuIts of consultations are collected and concrete political demands are formulated.
 The contents of the three EU Youth Conferences of one cycle build on each other.

 2. EUYC of the 9th Cycle